 “Be patient with the course selection process.
 First year students don’t get everything they think they want, but often get something that turns out to be a pleasant surprise.”

 Succeeding in classes

-- Tell your student don’t be afraid to ask for help – there is a Writing Center, Math Center, Chem Center, etc.
+- Tell your student don’t be afraid to ask for help – there is a Writing Center, Math and Stats Center, Chem Center, etc.